aws/aws-sdk-js-codemod/.changeset/blue-experts-decide.md

 "aws-sdk-js-codemod": patch
 ---

-Remove .promise() from API calls using await
+Remove .promise() from API calls which use await